Exit popups work.

 Asking your visitors to take the first step is always the hardest.
 But if they just take that one step, all the next steps will become much easier.
 That’s because they are building up mental momentum.

-Making that first step really, really easy for prospects to take gets the ball rolling.
+Making that first step really easy for prospects to take gets the ball rolling.
 Then, you can get them to take a more difficult action.
-Kind of like a domino effect: you have to apply a bit of force to knock down the first domino, but after that all the other dominos fall down effortlessly.
+Kind of like a domino effect, you have to apply a bit of force to knock down the first domino but after that, all the other dominos fall down effortlessly.

-Smart marketers understand this principle and put it to use in their opt-in forms by asking for an easy action first (press a button) before asking for a more difficult action (submitting their email address).
-This is called a two-step opt-in.
+Smart marketers understand this principle and put it to use in their optin forms by asking for an easy action first (press a button) before asking for a more difficult action (submitting their email address).
+This is called a 2-step opt-in.

-How can you use a two-step opt-in with your exit popups?
+How can you use a 2-step opt-in with your exit popups?
 Simple.
-Place a button on the exit popup which they’ll have to click before they can see the opt-in form.
-Use a call-to-action that would be a no-brainer for your target subscriber, or something they simply can’t resist.
+Place a button on the exit popup that users will have to click before they can see the opt-in form.
+Use a call-to-action that would be a no-brainer for your target subscriber or something they simply can’t resist.

 For example, QuickSprout once used the headline, “Are You Doing Your SEO Wrong?”
-If this headline had been on a two-step exit popup, they could have had a button below it saying, “Click Here to Find Out”.
+If this headline had been on a 2-step exit popup, they could have had a button below it saying, “Click Here to Find Out.”
 Then after the click, they could have displayed the opt-in form.

 Treehouse uses the headline, “Change your Career.
 Change your Life.”
-If they put that headline on a two-step exit popup, they could display a button below it saying, “Claim Your Free Trial”.
-Then and only then would they reveal the form to enter your name and email.
+If they put that headline on a 2-step exit popup, they could display a button below it saying, “Claim Your Free Trial.”
+Then, they reveal the form to enter your name and email.

 See how that works?
 A simple button looks a lot more harmless than a form asking for information.
-They won’t see the harm in taking that first action, but then they’ll feel “committed” to following through.
+Visitors won’t see the harm in taking that first action, but then they’ll feel committed to following through.

 25. Give a Yes/No Choice

-Another version of the two-step opt-in is a “yes/no” choice.
+Another version of the 2-step opt-in is a yes/no choice.
 But instead of just one call to action button, you offer two: a “right” choice and a “wrong” choice.

 Here’s an example from Social Triggers: